Health and Education

 Securing women’s right to voluntary, high-quality family planning around the world would have powerful positive impacts on the health, welfare, and life expectancy of both women and their children.
 It also can affect greenhouse gas emissions.

-225 million women in lower-income countries say they want the ability to choose whether and when to become pregnant but lack the necessary access to contraception.
-The need persists in some high-income countries as well, including the United States where 45 percent of pregnancies are unintended.
-Currently, the world faces a $5.3 billion funding shortfall for providing the access to reproductive healthcare that women say they want to have.
+Some 225 million women in lower-income countries say they want the ability to choose whether and when to become pregnant but lack the necessary access to contraception.
+The need persists in some high-income countries as well—including the United States, where 45 percent of pregnancies are unintended.
+Currently, the world faces a US$5.3 billion funding shortfall for providing the access to reproductive health care that women say they want to have.

 Carbon footprints are a common topic.
 Addressing population—how many feet are leaving their tracks—remains controversial despite widespread agreement that greater numbers place more strain on the planet.

 Honoring the dignity of women and children through family planning is not about governments forcing the birth rate down (or up, through natalist policies).
 Nor is it about those in rich countries, where emissions are highest, telling people elsewhere to stop having children.
 When family planning focuses on health-care provision and meeting women’s expressed needs, empowerment, equality, and well-being are the result; the benefits to the planet are side effects.

 We model the influence of two rights-based solutions on global population: universal education and family planning.
 Increased access to and quality of voluntary reproductive health care, family planning resources, and 12–13 years of schooling are essential components to achieve the United Nations’ 2015 medium global population projection of 9.7 billion people by 2050.
 If investment and support of these fundamental human rights–centered solutions does not materialize, the world’s population could come closer to the higher projection, adding another 1 billion people to the planet.